 Using the Gravity Forms + Custom Post Types WordPress plugin to map your Gravity-Forms-generated posts to a custom post type is very handy, but I noticed that it doesn’t seem to work with file uploads.
 This is because by default, Gravity Forms saves files to /wp-content/uploads/gravity_forms and stores their URLs.
 ACF on the other hand, saves files to the WP Media Library and stores their attachment IDs.
-The methods in the class below can be used to solve problem this by doing the following:
+The class below can be used to solve problem this by doing the following:

 - After the form has been submitted, get the file from the GF uploads directory and insert it into the WordPress Media Library.